-- 3.58 The CIPFA TM Code requires the Council to include the following in its treasury management strategy. - 3.59 Financial Derivatives: Local authorities have previously made use of financial derivatives embedded into loans and investments both to reduce interest rate risk (e.g. interest rate collars and forward deals) and to reduce costs or increase income at the expense of greater risk (e.g. LOBO loans and callable deposits).
-The general power of competence in Section 1 of the Localism Act 2011 removes much of the uncertainty over local authorities' use of standalone financial derivatives (i.e. those that are not embedded into a loan or investment). - 3.60 The Council will only use standalone financial derivatives (such as swaps, forwards, futures and options) where they can be clearly demonstrated to reduce the overall level of the financial risks that the Council is exposed to.
+- 3.55 The CIPFA TM Code requires the Council to include the following in its treasury management strategy. - 3.56 Financial Derivatives: Local authorities have previously made use of financial derivatives embedded into loans and investments both to reduce interest rate risk (e.g. interest rate collars and forward deals) and to reduce costs or increase income at the expense of greater risk (e.g. LOBO loans and callable deposits).
+The general power of competence in Section 1 of the Localism Act 2011 removes much of the uncertainty over local authorities' use of standalone financial derivatives (i.e. those that are not embedded into a loan or investment). - 3.57 The Council will only use standalone financial derivatives (such as swaps, forwards, futures and options) where they can be clearly demonstrated to reduce the overall level of the financial risks that the Council is exposed to.
 Additional risks presented, such as credit exposure to derivative counterparties, will be taken into account when determining the overall level of risk.
-Embedded derivatives, including those present in pooled funds and forward-starting transactions, will not be subject to this policy, although the risks they present will be managed in line with the overall treasury risk management strategy. - 3.61 Financial derivative transactions may be arranged with any organisation that meets the approved investment criteria.
-The current value of any amount due from a derivative counterparty will count against the counterparty credit limit and the relevant foreign country limit. - 3.62 In line with the CIPFA TM Code, the Council will seek external advice and will consider that advice before entering into financial derivatives to ensure that it fully understands the implications. - 3.63 Markets in Financial Instruments Directive (MIFD): The Council has opted up to professional client status with its providers of financial services, including advisers, banks, brokers and fund managers, allowing access to a greater range of services but without the greater regulatory protections afforded to individuals and small companies.
+Embedded derivatives, including those present in pooled funds and forward-starting transactions, will not be subject to this policy, although the risks they present will be managed in line with the overall treasury risk management strategy. - 3.58 Financial derivative transactions may be arranged with any organisation that meets the approved investment criteria.
+The current value of any amount due from a derivative counterparty will count against the counterparty credit limit and the relevant foreign country limit. - 3.59 In line with the CIPFA TM Code, the Council will seek external advice and will consider that advice before entering into financial derivatives to ensure that it fully understands the implications. - 3.60 Markets in Financial Instruments Directive (MIFD): The Council has opted up to professional client status with its providers of financial services, including advisers, banks, brokers and fund managers, allowing access to a greater range of services but without the greater regulatory protections afforded to individuals and small companies.
 Given the size and range of the Council's treasury management activities, the Chief Financial Officer believes this to be the most appropriate status.

-4. Financial implications - unchanged
+4. Financial implications

-4.1 The budget for property investment income in 2023-24 is £46.1m (£38.2 after landlord costs), based on an investment portfolio of £1,049m (purchase cost) at an average interest rate of 4.4%.
-The budget for debt interest paid in 2023-24 is £25.2m, based on an average debt portfolio of £1,080.1m at an average interest rate of 2.3%.
-After financing costs, property costs and set asides, it is anticipated that the Council will have a net deficit.
-This is due to a reducing in rental income.
-However, this appears to be an anomaly and a return to net surpluses is predicted for 2024-25 onwards.
+4.1 The budget for property investment income in 2024/25 is £51m (£44.1 after landlord costs, loan interest, minimum revenue provision), based on an investment portfolio of £912m (purchase cost).
+The budget for debt interest paid in 2024/25 is £25m, based on an average debt portfolio of £1,083m at an average interest rate of 2.3%.
+After financing costs, property costs and set asides, it is anticipated that the Council will have a net surplus of £9m.